kubernetes/enhancements/keps/sig-network/2112-netpol-namespace-name-selector/README.md

 ## Proposal

-In NetworkPolicy specification, inside `NetworkPolicyPeer` specify a new `namespaceSelectorAllow` field.
+In NetworkPolicy specification, inside `NetworkPolicyPeer` specify a new `namespaceNames` field.

 1) One simple way to implement this feature is to modify the NetworkPolicyPeer object, like so.
 Since this doesn't involve modifying a go type (i.e. were